 But we’ve done the research, and it’s clear that the kind of coffee you buy, and the amount you drink, has a major impact on your health (and the planet).
 Luckily, we’ve made it simple for you to make informed choices by breaking down everything you need to know about conventional vs. organic coffee beans, and giving you our best organic coffee recommendations.
 Here are the key takeaways on the topic:

-Choosing shade-grown, organic coffee protects you from the chemicals and health risks described above, and is also much better for the environment (and the birds!).
+- Choosing shade-grown, organic coffee beans protects you from the chemicals and health risks described above, and is also much better for the environment (and the birds!).